Buy our dog digital book bundle and prevent common accidents.

 You can teach your dog an alternative reaction to the thing that originally caused barking, which is called the "trigger" for the behavior.
 You'll be desensitizing them to seeing or hearing someone walk by.

-When I first moved to my apartment with my dog, she would alert bark at every sound she heard outside, from a car door slamming to someone walking past our door.
+When I first moved into my apartment with my dog, she would bark at every sound she heard outside, from a car door slamming to someone walking past our door.
 With some practice, however, she now only barks when someone is actually knocking on our door.
 Follow these steps to help your dog habituate to their barking triggers:

 If Your Dog Barks When They See Things (people and/or pets walking by, postal workers, birds in the yard, etc.):